Table of Contents

 Great monthly donation programs have a much higher return on investment than one-time donation programs.
 The average regular donor gives 42% more in one year than those who make one-off donations.
 Monthly donors also have a more considerable lifetime income per donor.

-A monthly donation program is the most effective and easy way to keep the donors of Giving Tuesday out of the 24-hour buzz of social media.
+This Giving Tuesday idea is the most effective and easy way to keep the donors of Giving Tuesday out of the 24-hour buzz of social media.

 10. Don’t Forget To Follow Up

-- You need to update #GivingTuesday on your website with a “Save the Date” for 2021with an email opt-in.
+• You need to update #GivingTuesday on your website with a “Save the Date” for 2021 with an email opt-in.

-View WhyDonate if you want to use a reliable and efficient donation system that ensures that you receive and manage your donations on GivingTuesday!
+View WhyDonate if you want to use a reliable and efficient donation system that ensures you receive and manage your donations on GivingTuesday!